 In addition to compliance with the NEPA, the USACE must ensure that projects completed under this authority comply with all applicable Federal laws.
 For example, compliance with the Endangered Species Act, the Fish and Wildlife Coordination Act, the National Historic Preservation Act, the Clean Water Act, etc., is always mandatory for Federal actions.

-Table 1-1 outlines the major environmental permits and reviews (Federal and state) for the project as well as the agencies consulted; Section 7 Compliance with Environmental Laws and Regulations summarizes the project's compliance with applicable Federal laws, regulations, Executive Orders, and Executive Memoranda.
+Table 1-1 outlines the major environmental permits and reviews (Federal and State) for the project; Section 8 Compliance with Environmental Laws and Regulations summarizes the project's compliance with applicable Federal laws, regulations, Executive Orders, and Executive Memoranda.